 We started the Alpine Loop in Lake City, crossed the Cinnamon Pass, and then took the Mineral Creek trail to Ouray.

 We are still thinking about suspension changes and what that might add.
-As far as dispersed camping, the Forest Service and BLM roads have never been too challenging for our stock 200 series Land Cruiser.
+The Forest Service and BLM roads have never been too challenging for our stock 200 series Land Cruiser as far as dispersed camping.